telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-changes.md

 To accomodate these changes in your application update the property names from the beta version to the official ones.

 ## Visual changes

+### Border below the DateTime Picker text

+* **BorderThickness**(*Xamarin.Forms.Thickness*): Specifies the border thickness of the picker.
+Default value is `new Thickness(0,0,0,1)`.

+### Header and Footer visibility

+With the official version of the control **IsHeaderVisible** and **IsFooterVisible** porperties have a public setter.

+By default the header of the DateTimePicker is not visible.
+In order to visualize the header you need to set `IsHeaderVisible` property to `True`.
+The default value of HeaderLabelText is **Select Date and Time**.
+By default the footer of the DateTimePicker is visible.
+In order to hide the footer you need to set `IsFooterVisible` to `False`.

 ### OK and Cancel Buttons TextColor